 R v M – Southwark Crown Court

-Acquittal after retrial in multi handed conspiracy to supply significant quantities of a Class A drug, where Defendant had previous recent conviction for the same offence.
+Acquittal after retrial in multi handed conspiracy to supply large quantities of Class A drugs, where Defendant had a recent previous conviction for an almost identical offence.

 R v A - Maidstone Crown Court